It’s Wednesday, so how about a little sweet temptation?

-My youngest child has a math tournament tomorrow and his school is hosting it.
-Parents have been asked to bring some goodies for a concession sale.
+A couple of years ago my youngest child had a math tournament and his school is hosted it.
+Parents were asked to bring some goodies for a concession sale.
 I thought that brownies should be a hit.

 In looking through a lot of recipes, though, I realized that most recipes only make a 9×9 or an 8×8 pan.
 I wanted something bigger.